mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 The other side of the moon of the database world is mutating the tables and the data they contain.
 Doobie offers support not only for DDL operations but also for DML operations.

-It should not surprise that inserting follows the same pattern of selecting rows from tables.
+It should not surprise that **inserting follows the same pattern of selecting rows from tables**.
 For example, let's save a new actor inside the `actors` table:

 ```scala
 def saveActor(name: String): IO[Int] = {